mlroger5/prism-lab/content/authors/chloe/_index.md

   - Graduate Research Assistants
 ---

-Julia Penn is a graduate student in the Psychological Research program at Texas State University.
-Prior to Texas State, Julia graduated from Duke University with a Bachelor of Arts in Psychology.
-Her research interests are focused on the etiology, phenomenology, and treatment of borderline personality disorder.
-Julia most recently worked at the 3East DBT Continuum, a continuum of programs for young women with emerging borderline personality disorder and high-risk behaviors, at McLean Hospital.
+Chloe Uelman is a first-year graduate student in the Master of Arts in Psychological Research (MAPR) Program at Texas State University.
+Previously, she attended the University of Texas at Austin where she earned her B.S. in Psychology with a minor in Social Work.
+Her research interests are focused on psychopathology, particularly in individuals with bipolar disorder.

-Julia enjoys spending time with her family and Labrador retriever Henry.
-She also likes to exercise and be outdoors.
+After graduating from the MAPR Program, she hopes to pursue a Ph.D. in Clinical Psychology.

-Julia also serves as one of the PRISM Lab Managers.
+In her free time, Chloe loves reading, going on walks, and spending time with friends.